 Using the SALT Program to Analyze Content/Form/Use-Interactions in Child Language

-We are developing a method whereby the Lahey codes are integrated in the SALT coding procedure to allow for a convenient quantification of F/C/U-interactions in child language samples.
-A preliminary version of this work was presented at the yearly ASHA (American Speech Language and Hearing Association) convention in 2010, an expanded version was presented at the 2012 ASHA convention and a manuscript describing the method is currently in preparation.
+A preliminary version of this work was presented at the ASHA (American Speech Language and Hearing Association) convention in 2010, an expanded version was presented at the 2012 ASHA convention as well as the ICPLA 2014 and IASCL 2014 (with focus on pragmatic coding).